-Every hour an average of 20 Canadians will be diagnosed with cancer and eight will die from it.
-Cancer is now the leading cause of death in Canada and an estimated 177,800 new cases will be diagnosed in 2011.
+This year, roughly 23 Canadians will be diagnosed with cancer every hour.
+Cancer is now the leading cause of death in Canada and an estimated 202,400 new cases will be diagnosed in 2016.

 Many cancers can be prevented or controlled through early detection, diet and physical activity, reduction of smoking and use of alcohol, and other healthy behaviours.

 Recognizing the growing burden of cancer, the Government of Canada, with provincial and territorial partners and over 700 cancer experts and survivors developed the Canadian Strategy for Cancer Control.
 The Strategy addresses eight areas regarding cancer:

 To implement this Strategy, the Government of Canada created the Canadian Partnership Against Cancer, an independent not-for-profit organization which in 2006 received federal funding in the amount of $250 million over 5 years.
 In March 2011, the Prime Minister announced plans to renew funding for another 5 years beyond 2012.
 The expected benefit is to prevent 1.2 million new cases of cancer and almost half a million deaths due to cancer over a 30- year period and to improve the quality of life of Canadians currently living with cancer.

 The Government of Canada, through the Public Health Agency of Canada, also works with stakeholders through its role in:

 The Government of Canada has invested $159 million in cancer research through the Canadian Institute of Cancer Research of the Canadian Institutes of Health Research.